-Overall aim to maximise VAT recovery and The overall aim of SCC in relation to taxation is to maximise VAT recovery where this is consistent with effective delivery of the service, while minimising the level of irrecoverable VAT being incurred. minimise unrecoverable In practice this means: VAT incurred • Ensuring that VAT is properly accounted for on all transactions entered by the Council.
+The overall aim of SCC in relation to taxation is to maximise VAT recovery where this is consistent with effective delivery of the service, while minimising the level of irrecoverable VAT being incurred.
+In practice this means: Ensuring that VAT is properly accounted for on all transactions entered by the Council.
 Keeping VAT records with a proper allocation of costs to exempt and other activities.
 Complying with all VAT legislation and regulations.
 Monitoring and planning for any changes in VAT legislation or regulations.
-The Tax Team An appropriately skilled team has been established to manage the Council's VAT responsibilities.
+An appropriately skilled team has been established to manage the Council's VAT responsibilities.
 This Team will receive all training necessary to provide appropriate service delivery and challenge.
 The Tax Team prepare and submit VAT Returns to HMRC.
 Such returns are submitted at times to maximise the cash flow benefit to the Council, but no later than the deadlines agreed with HMRC.
 Where required appropriate external advice is sought where the tax implications of a project are sufficiently complex.
-Tax avoidance SCC will not knowingly and actively co-operate with third-party schemes designed purely for tax avoidance purposes.
-Penalties and charges Directorate budgets will bear the financial impact of any penalties or other charges imposed by HMRC for transactions entered into by that Directorate.
+SCC will not knowingly and actively co-operate with third-party schemes designed purely for tax avoidance purposes.
+Directorate budgets will bear the financial impact of any penalties or other charges imposed by HMRC for transactions entered into by that Directorate.